dukins/irl-streaming-gopro-belabox-complete-guide/README.md

 1. Download the Monaserver files here: https://www.toolsforgopro.com/dl/monaserver.zip
 2. Open the Monaserver.ini file and scroll down to [RTMP]
-3. Change host to your local IP (ipconfig->ipv4 address) Lots of guides for this on the internet
+3. Change host to your local IP (open Terminal and type in ipconfig->search for the ipv4 address)
 4. Choose a port e.g. 1935
 5. Choose same publicPort
 6. write your WAN IP in publicHost (search whatismyip on google)
 7. Save the file and close it
 8. In the Monaserver folder, go into the "www/live" folder (if live does not exist, create it), create a folder with your STREAM-KEY (needed later for the address stream with the gopro); STREAM-KEY can be anything you want, e.g. goprostreamabc123
    -> your folder structure should now look like this: Monaserver/www/live/STREAM-KEY
 9. NOW THIS IS IMPORTANT: Login to your router and enable the port you chose before: e.g. 1935!
 Tons of guides on how it is done on the internet, will depend on what router you use!
-10. ALSO IMPROTANT: Download this application called Restart-on-Crash: https://www.majorgeeks.com/files/details/restart_oncrash.html
+10. ALSO IMPROTANT: Download this application called RestartOnCrash: https://www.majorgeeks.com/files/details/restart_oncrash.html
-    * This is a VERY handy tool for your RTMP server to be rebooted in case it crashed (happened to me!)
+    * This is a VERY handy tool for Monaserver to be rebooted in case it crashed (happened to me a couple times)
     * There is a youtube video on how to set it up -> https://www.youtube.com/watch?v=cW9MFgNRvkk
     * I have configured it the way that when I open that application it starts Monaserver.exe!
     * You can also use it without, but I would not recommend! (trust me :))
 11. Connect your phone to the GoPro as describe in section 1!
 At this point you should know how to do it ;)
 12. Click on Live Stream->Other/RTMP; as before select a network you want to use to send your stream from
 13. THIS IS THE IMPORTANT PART: